 The US Student Government serves as a liaison between the student body, faculty, and administration.
 They organize social events, dances, Homecoming activities, and work to enhance student life throughout the year as well as encourage student body unity.
-The student body elects the student government officers (President, Vice President, Secretary, and Treasurer).
-Each class also elects Representatives who serve in the Student Government.
-The number of Representatives each class elects may be no more than 10% of the class size.
-The four Officers and the Representatives then elect four additional members who are termed "Honorary Members."
+The student body elects the student government officers including the president.